csaq5507/UIBK-703602-Compiler-Construction/assignment_1.md

 If you decide to use the provided code-base, make sure you understand it.
 Modify it to your liking before continuing with the assignment.
-State *and justify* all modifications in the markdown file `doc/changes.md`.
+State *and justify* modifications not directly related to any of the following tasks in the markdown file `doc/changes.md` -- simply append to it.

 ## Task 1